br0ast/simulationontology/development/1/Formal CQ.md

 ## CQ1.1

-Retrieve all the symbolic meanings of `ashTree`.
+What are the reality counterparts of the simulations that have `ashTree` as a simulacrum?

 ```SPARQL